wmhilton-stoplight/platform-docs/c.troubleshooting.md

 Errors will be highlighted in red.
 Pending tasks are highlighted in purple.

-> If you are seeing errors or other issues, don't hesitate to reach out to [support@stoplight.io](mailto:support@stoplight.io) to investigate further.

 ## Why is there an "Others" section in the sidebar?

 If you're seeing an "Others" section in the sidebar of your project documentation: